 Dipping sauce – the sweet and sour fish sauce

 Banh xeo (Vietnamese pancake), Goi cuon (Spring Rolls), and Banh cuon (Steamed Rice Rolls) are often served with fish sauce in many Vietnamese food stalls.
-Actually, the sauce served with these foods has been added some ingredients such as sugar, chili, garlic, and lime juice.
+Actually, the sauce served with these foods has some ingredients added such as sugar, chili, garlic, and lime juice.
 Its flavor is a bit sour and sweet.
-The original fish sauce is rarely used as a dipping sauce because its flavor is a little fishy and salty unless you eat with steamed food that has little seasoning like steamed fish, boiled pork, and boiled vegetable.
+The original fish sauce is rarely used as a dipping sauce because its flavor is a little fishy and salty unless you eat it with steamed food that has little seasoning like steamed fish, boiled pork, and boiled vegetable.

 Dressing sauce – the sweet and sour fish sauce or savory fish sauce

 In other foods such as noodle dishes, Vietnamese also mix the original fish sauce with other ingredients to reduce its saltiness and smell.
 Especially in Bun thit nuong (grilled pork vermicelli) and Bun cha, local people would dress the mixture of fish sauce on the fresh Bun (vermicelli) to give it a little savory flavor right before eating.
-The sweet and sour mixture of fish sauce and the savory version made by diluting the fish sauce with water are both used depends on personal preference.
-One of the unusual examples of the use of fish sauce is in Bun cha; you can see the fish sauce is added with a lot of water, seasoned with MSG and pepper and cooked like a broth.
+The sweet and sour mixture of fish sauce and the savory version made by diluting the fish sauce with water are both used depending on personal preference.
+One of the unusual examples of the use of fish sauce is in Bun cha; you can see the fish sauce is added with a lot of water, seasoned with MSG and pepper, and cooked like a broth.

 Check out our private motorbike tours with professional local guides

 Summary of How to Make Vietnamese Fish Sauce